gaycoderprincess/CarbonTimeTrialGhosts/README.md

 - Ghosts include player inputs, and while they're not directly usable for playback (the game is not deterministic) it can still be used to verify legitimacy
 - The mod includes a basic anti-cheat, preventing common methods of cheating
 - The physics tickrate has been locked to 120, meaning Widescreen Fix no longer gives you an unfair advantage
+- The World Detail setting no longer influences prop spawns, keeping everyone on a level playing field with reduced props without the usual lowered texture quality

 ## Building